In the stock market, averaging the stock price is necessary to minimize the massive loss in trading or

 Cost basis is just the initial value or buying price of an asset for tax plans.
 It is set along the way for reinvested dividends and capital gains and return of capital distributions that are all taxed later.

 If shares are sold, the average price aids in determining what is taxable and what is not.
 Gains are usually taxable, but losses are not.

-Short-term gains are usually taxed at the regular rate.
+Short-term gains are typically taxed at the regular rate.
 But, long-term capital gains are taxed at lower than the standard income tax rate.

 Long-term and short-term gains are decided by how long they kept the shares.
-Shares kept for more than one year are commonly supposed long-term –and less than or a year is usually considered short-term.
+Shares kept for more than one year are commonly supposed long-term and less than or a year is typically considered short-term.